ndiamant/econ136_final_project/README.md

 we predict it will rise we retain our stock, and if we predict it falls we will sell the stock.

-This is trading strategy is neither practical or optimal and is used for its simplicity.
-The model is not practical because moving your entire holding of the stock every minute is going to have a lot of market friction.
-The model is not optimal because it only using a small amount of the model's prediction.
+This trading strategy is neither practical or optimal and is used for its simplicity.
+The model is not practical because moving your entire holding of the stock every minute is going to have a strong impact of market friction.
+The model is not optimal because it only uses a small amount of the model's prediction.
 A better model would probably be to use the model's prediction over the next several minutes and incorporate the model's confidence in its predictions.